-4.12 IPsec Tunnel Configuration
+3.12 IPsec Tunnel Configuration

 The IPsec tunnel function allows you to create a secured connection between two separate LAN networks.
-Advantech routers allows you to create up to four IPsec tunnels.
+These router family allows you to create up to four IPsec tunnels.

 To open the IPsec tunnel configuration page, click IPsec in the Configuration section of the main menu.
-The menu item will expand and you will see four separate configuration pages: 1st Tunnel, 2nd Tunnel, 3rd Tunnel and 4th Tunnel.
-Supported are both, policy-based and route-based VPN approaches, see the different configuration scenarios in Chapter 4.12.1.
+The menu item will expand and you will see separate configuration pages: 1st Tunnel, 2nd Tunnel, 3rd Tunnel and 4th Tunnel.

+Supported are both, policy-based and route-based VPN approaches, see the different configuration scenarios in Chapter 3.12.1.

 IPv4 and IPv6 tunnels are supported (dual stack), you can transport IPv6 traffic through IPv4 tunnel and vice versa.
-For different IPsec authentication scenarios, see Chapter 4.12.2.
+For different IPsec authentication scenarios, see Chapter 3.12.2.